Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects expected to impact the area.
-Notable ones are Eildon Hill Residences, Stafford City Shopping Centre Redevelopment, Breathe Residences Alderley, and MONARC Mixed-Use Precinct.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects that may affect this region.
+Notable projects include Eildon Hill Residences, Stafford City Shopping Centre Redevelopment, Breathe Residences Alderley, and MONARC Mixed-Use Precinct.
+The following list details those most likely relevant.

 Professional plan users can use the search below to filter and access additional projects.